Reinhold Geijer

-Geijer holds an MSc in Business Administration from Stockholm School of Economics and has worked in the banking sector at Föreningssparbanken, where he was CEO.
+Geijer holds an MSc in Business Administration from the Stockholm School of Economics and has worked in the banking sector at Föreningssparbanken, where he served as the chief executiive officer of the banking group.
 He has also studied the Harvard Business School’s Executive Program.
 Geijer was Chairman of BU Europe Transition Group for separating ABN AMRO into the Consortium Banks: Royal Bank of Scotland, Fortis and Santander.